00fox/Ds2vJoy/README.md

     this is an example of how enter a fictive mode when push simultanously L1 and R1 without using modes and the need of L1R1 special button Mode exit when you release both L1 and R1
-  L1 and R1 specail actions are not triggered first,
+  L1 and R1 special actions are not triggered first,
-    they will if you have release L1 first before L1 special action, the same for R1 You can swap between both, as long as you don't release both buttons together An example of utilisation: L1 and R1 are shifted keys for example they add shift, control, and control shift together to other buttons
+    they will if you have released L1 before pushed it again, for L1 special action, the same for R1
+  You can swap between both, as long as you don't release both buttons together An example of utilisation: L1 and R1 are shifted keys
+    for example they add shift, control, and control shift together to other buttons